ankushmittal87/technicalAssignment/Readme.md

 ## Steps for First Start

 Run 'pod install' in the main folder to set up pod dependencies.
+For ease I have commited my pod library.
 If Cocoapods is not installed on your system please follow [cocoapods](https://cocoapods.org/) to install dependency manager.

 ## Architecture